AdobeDocs/app-builder/src/pages/getting_started/index.md

 The following is required if you intend to use local development (`aio app dev`) features provided by the [CLI](https://github.com/adobe/aio-cli):

-- [Visual Studio Code](https://code.visualstudio.com/download) (VS Code) as the supported IDE for editor, debuggger, etc. You can use any other IDE as a code editor, but advanced usage (e.g. debugger) is not yet supported.
+- [Visual Studio Code](https://code.visualstudio.com/download) (VS Code) as the supported IDE for editor, debugger, etc. You can use any other IDE as a code editor, but advanced usage (e.g. debugger) is not yet supported.

 ## Next Step